DJ620/BingeTrack/README.md

-# TV Tracker
+# BingeTrack

 ## Description

-TV Tracker is a mobile-responsive React web application designed for users to keep track of the TV shows they watch.
+BingeTrack is a mobile-responsive React web application designed for users to keep track of the TV shows they watch.
 Leveraging the TV Maze API, the app gathers information on user-selected shows, allowing users to monitor watched and unwatched episodes.
 The application automatically notifies users of new episodes, checks if they are up-to-date, and identifies shows that the user has not yet started watching.

 ## Technologies Used